maciejsachajdak/Spring_GYM_Project/README.md

 * Thymeleaf

 ## How to deploy this project:
+First you must click Code option in the top right corner above list of the files.
+Then you must copy the URL to this repository

 ## About project:
 ### To check funcionality of the project please use one of the accounts below: